|

 made was good in the beginning, that is, until he cursed creation because

-of man's sin.
-Paul tells Timothy that if he “points these things
+verse 6 Paul tells Timothy that if he “points these things out to the

-out to the brothers, he will be a good minister of Christ Jesus, brought
+brothers, he will be a good minister of Christ Jesus, brought up in the

 faith, or our trust in Jesus leads us into the truth that Jesus is.